Julian/lean.nvim/README.rst

 .. note::

    See ``:help <LocalLeader>`` if you haven't previously interacted with the local leader key.
-Some (myself, Julian) included remap this key to make it easier to reach, so you may want to consider what key that means for your own keyboard layout.
-My ``<Leader>`` is set to ``<Space>``, and my ``<LocalLeader>`` to ``<Space><Space>``, which may be a good choice for you if you have no other preference.
+Some vim users remap this key to make it easier to reach, so you may want to consider what key that means for your own keyboard layout.
+My (Julian's) ``<Leader>`` is set to ``<Space>``, and my ``<LocalLeader>`` to ``<Space><Space>``, which may be a good choice for you if you have no other preference.